logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/features-of-testarchitect-zephyr-integration/uploading-testarchitect-test-results-to-zephyr/automatically-uploading-testarchitect-test-results-to-zephyr/_index.md

 -   [Mapped the TestArchitect project containing the test cases of interest to a Zephyr project](/TA_Help/Topics/ug_Zephyr_mapping_projects.html).
 -   In Zephyr, added the tests to a test cycle and assigned them to a user.

-    **Note:** Test cycles, and the test phases which comprise them, are Zephyr entities and are beyond the scope of this help system.
+{{<note>}} Test cycles, and the test phases which comprise them, are Zephyr entities and are beyond the scope of this help system.
 Further information on them is available at [https://zephyrdocs.atlassian.net/wiki/spaces/ZE61/pages/263554868/Test+Planning](https://zephyrdocs.atlassian.net/wiki/spaces/ZE61/pages/263554868/Test+Planning).

-**Restriction:**
+{{<restriction>}}

 -   In TestArchitect 8.4 Update 1 or earlier versions, if you have selected the **Create New** option while adding a new testing phase to a testing cycle in **Test Planning** in Zephyr, you will be unable to upload TestArchitect test results to Zephyr either manually or automatically \(Learn more\).